 Growing your own mushrooms

 Growing your own mushrooms can be a great alternative to foraging or buying them from a seller.
 It can also be a very fun and rewarding process, though it is very much a labor of love and can take 6-8 weeks from the start until your mushrooms are ready to consume.
-Typically Psilocybe cubensis are the easiest species to cultivate for beginners.
+Typically, Psilocybe cubensis is the easiest species to cultivate for beginners.

 There are many kits and setups that can help you get started with growing your own mushrooms.
 You can also create your own by using typical household items such as jars and plastic bins.
 In many parts of the US, spores are legal to purchase online.
 You can either sterilize your own substrate or buy pre-sterilized growth mediums to start your mushroom-birthing journey.
 We recommend checking out this guide or buying this online step-by step course that will guide you through growing your own mushrooms.